bdamon/MuscleUS_Toolbox/Help/Help-for-bmode2angle_us.md

 * Vesselness filtering:
   * A series of Gaussian blurring steps with increasing std. deviations for the Gaussian function; for each one, the vesselness response of the structures is calculated.
   * Determination of the maximum vesselness response
-* Determination of local fasicle orientation.
-First, an anisotropic wavelet is convolved with the vesselness-filtered image at a user-specified range of orientations.
+* Determination of local fasicle orientation
+  * An anisotropic wavelet is convolved with the vesselness-filtered image at a user-specified range of orientations.
 The angle at which the maximum convolution of the wavelet with the image is taken as the fascicle orientation.
-A mask is formed from the vesselness image and used to eliminate signals from areas of low vesselness response.
-The median angle, across grid squares of user-defined dimensions, is taken and its vector components are calculated.
+  * A mask is formed from the vesselness image and used to eliminate signals from areas of low vesselness response.
+  * The median angle, across grid squares of user-defined dimensions, is taken and its vector components are calculated.
 The function returns the vesselness images, spatial maps of fascicle orientations, and images for quality assurance/inspection, as described below.
 * Spatial maps of fascicle orientations, including
   * An image of fascicle oreintations within the user-defined ROI, at the original image resolution